 The Chicabal Collection

-The traditional huipils used for the Chicabal collection of sustainable bags were once worn for up to 15 years as blouses by Mayan women from the district Chichicastenango, Guatemala.
+The traditional huipils used for the Chicabal collection of upcycled bags were once worn for up to 15 years as blouses by Mayan women from the district Chichicastenango in Guatemala.
 The huipils from Chichicastenango are characterized by colourful floral, birds and geometric patterns.
 The threads are naturally dyed by plants and seeds and the huipil is then handwoven on a portable backstrap-loom which takes up to 9 months to complete due to the fine weaving technique of the district and the detailed patterns.
 It truly is a piece of art!

 Each artisan adds her own personality to the textile through colours, designs and patterns embedded into the fabric, making each and every bag unique and one of a kind.